 In her spare time, Katherine cultivates a keen interest in beekeeping.

 Emily has completed her Primary diploma from TMI and her Elementary diploma from MACTE.
 She also has a Bachelor of Fine Arts Honours Degree in Dance.
 She is also a certified Hatha Yoga instructor and has completed her Limon teacher training.
 During her time in university, her senior thesis focused on the study of creative freedom in children under the age five.
 She believes in the blending of Montessori philosophy with the creative arts.
-Emily is apprenticing with Melody this year to prepare herself to take on a classroom of her own.
+Emily is the Directress of Casa East.

 In her spare time, Emily is involved in a number of collective dance projects, enjoys reading and is attempting to learn the ukulele.